jakubgrygiel/kanban-task-management/README.md

 The project itself turned out to be a great way to test my skills and principles of clean code, which I am still learning.

-## Future Development

-Currently, I am working on implementing drag and drop functionality using the React DnD library.
-This will enhance the user experience and allow for easier task management.
+Recently, I implemented drag and drop functionality using the React DnD library.
+This enhanced the user experience and allowed for easier task management.

 ## Installation and launch